Love trees? Set up paper recycling in your classroom!

 Why It’s Important

-Our landfills are filling up at an alarming rate with resources such as paper that can be recycled or upcycled to be used again.
+Our landfills are quickly filling up with materials such as paper that can actually be recycled to be used again.
 In order to reduce the amount of waste in landfills, it is important to sort out recyclables to get them to the right place.
 This reduces the amount of trash in the environment and allows us to reuse valuable resources.

 What You Will Accomplish

-Students will take action by recycling their classroom waste.
+Students will take action by sorting through and recycling their classroom waste.

 Educator Project Plan